ThingLabsIo/ThingLabsIo.github.io/pages/workshop/full-day-windows/00-cs-labs.md

 In this lab you will build a data pipeline that captures the data coming into IoT Hub and persists it using Azure storage.
 You will then connect a website to Azure and retreive the data for display in a browser.

 ## Lab 07: Lab: Sending Cloud-to-Device (C2D) Messages
-In this lab you will extend your website by adding the ability to control the thermastat remotely.
-The website will send messages to the thermastat via Azure.
+In this lab you will extend your website by adding the ability to control the THingLabs Thingy&trade; remotely.
+The website will send messages to the Thingy via Azure.

 <a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/visualize-iot-with-powerbi/">Estimated time to complete: 20-minutes.
 Go to  'Visualizing IoT Data with Power BI' ›</a>